United States v. Elizabeth A. Holmes, et al.: Jury reactions

 After the verdict, some members of the jury spoke publicly about the case.
 Juror Wayne Kaatz said, "It's tough to convict somebody, especially somebody so likable, with such a positive dream.
 [We] respected Elizabeth's belief in her technology, in her dream.
 [We thought], 'She still believes in it, and we still believe she believes in it."
 Kaatz said the jury found Holmes's seven-day testimony to be "non credible".
 He said the jury ranked each witness's testimony on a scale of one to four, with one being the least credible.
 Holmes scored a two.
 Kaatz said while the jury quickly concluded she was guilty of fraud against investors, they were not convinced she was fraudulent of patients, as they were "one-step removed" from the CEO.

-Post-trial arguments
+Post-trial

+On March 17, 2023, Holmes appeared in court to request she remain out on bail while she appealed her conviction.

+After her conviction, Holmes and her partner allegedly attempted to flee, according to prosecutors, when they bought one-way plane tickets to Mexico.
+Holmes's legal team said they bought the tickets with the hope the outcome of the case would have been different, and that she canceled her ticket after losing the case; her partner went on to Mexico without her.
+Judge Davila ruled it was a "bold" and "ill-advised" action, but not an attempt to flee.
+He also denied her request to remain free on bail while she appealed her conviction.

-On March 17, 2023, Holmes appeared in court to request she remain out of prison.
-Prosecutors requested Holmes to repay $878 million to Theranos investors, representing the entirety of all investments made into the company.
-Judge Davila said he'd rule on the arguments in April.
+In April 2023, Holmes appealed her conviction, citing, in part, Judge Davila's evidentiary ruling that she could not refer to Balwani's testimony in her own defense and that the defense could not cross examine one witness about the failings of other labs in which he had worked.
+Holmes asked the district court to delay her prison-term start date pending the appeal.
+Separately, prosecutors requested Holmes to repay $878 million to Theranos investors, representing the entirety of all investments made into the company.

+As to Holmes's request for a delay term of incarceration, the district court ruled Holmes's appeal had failed to raise "substantial questions of law or fact".
+Holmes also appealed that decision, which triggered an automatic delay of her term of incarceration.
+The appeal was rejected in May 2023.

+Appeal

+On 11 June 2024, Holmes' legal representatives submitted on her behalf an appeal before California’s Ninth Circuit court, arguing that judge Edward Davila "erred in several decisions" in her trial.

 Importance of case

 According to The New York Times, the case "came to symbolize the pitfalls of Silicon Valley's culture of hustle, hype and greed."
-It would serve as a warning to other Silicon Valley start-ups that stretch the truth to secure funding.
+It should serve as a warning to other Silicon Valley start-ups that stretch the truth to secure funding.
 Holmes "would be the most notable female executive to serve time since Martha Stewart did in 2004 after lying to investigators about a stock sale".